MohammedMMC/HighSeas-Doubloons-Extension/README.md

 To solve this problem, I created this extension to automate the calculations and provide the information at a glance.
 Now, I can focus more on building projects without the hassle of manual calculations.

-## Usage

-1. After installing, open the [Hack Club High Seas Shipyard](https://highseas.hackclub.com/shipyard).
-2. The extension will automatically enhance the page, displaying the new features.